 In equity markets, there is evidence that firms with higher carbon emissions are valued at a discount (Bolton and Kacperczyk, 2021, 2022; Bolton, Halem, and Kacperczyk, 2022), high-pollution intensity firms pay larger average annual returns than low-pollution firms in the same industry (Hsu, Li, and Tsou, 2023), and firms with high environmental scores have higher returns at times of negative news about future climate change (Engle, Giglio, Kelly, Lee, and Stroebel, 2020).
 In option markets, the cost of hedging extreme downside risks is larger for more carbon-intensive firms, especially at times of heightened public attention to climate risk (Ilhan, Sautner, and Vilkov, 2020).
-Transition risk is also priced in fixed income markets: corporate bonds that perform better at times of bad news about climate change, hence are less exposed to climate risk, pay lower returns (Huynh and Xia, 2021), and "green bonds", whose proceeds are expressly tied to environmentally friendly projects, trade at lower yields than bonds with similar characteristics but without a green designation according to Baker, Bergstresser, Serafeim, and Wurgler (2022), although Flammer (2021) reports no such difference in yields.
+Transition climate risk is also priced in fixed income markets: corporate bonds that perform better at times of bad news about climate change, hence less exposed to climate risk, pay lower returns (Huynh and Xia, 2021), and "green bonds", whose proceeds are expressly linked to environmentally friendly projects, trade at lower yields than bonds with similar characteristics but without a green designation according to Baker, Bergstresser, Serafeim, and Wurgler (2022), although Flammer (2021) reports no such difference in yields.
 For credit markets, instead, so far the evidence on the pricing of transition risk is far less clear cut and only refers to the syndicated loan market, which only represents a segment of the credit market, mostly catering to the largest companies.
 According to Beyene, De Greiff, Delis, and Ongena (2021), banks in the syndicated loan market do not significantly price the risk stemming from the potential stranded assets held by fossil fuel firms, while bond markets price this risk.
-Ehlers, Packer, and De Greiff (2022) instead find that, following the 2015 Paris Agreement, polluting firms started paying a "carbon premium" on their syndicated loans.3 Our evidence addresses this issue by relying on panel data for the entire euro-area credit market, rather than for syndicated loans only, which in Europe are around 10 per cent of all loans, and reveals that banks not only price their loans based on firms' current carbon emissions, but also based on firms' commitments to reduce future emissions.
+Ehlers and de Greiff (2021) instead find that, following the 2015 Paris Agreement, polluting firms started paying a "carbon premium" on their syndicated loans.2 Our evidence addresses this issue by relying on panel data for the entire euro-area credit market, rather than on data for syndicated loans only, which in Europe are around 10 per cent of all loans, and reveals that banks not only price their loans based on firms' current carbon emissions, but also based on firms' commitments to reduce future emissions.

-While the Paris Agreement binds entire countries, other initiatives such as the Net-Zero Banking Alliance and the United Nations' Environmental Programme Finance Initiative, have directly addressed financial intermediaries, committing them to environmentfriendly financing policies.
-Whether banks abide by these commitments or not is also controversial: Kacperczyk and Peydro (2021) find that banks adhering to the Science Based Targets initiative (SBTi) honored their commitment by lending less to high-emission firms in the syndicated loan market, and Degryse, Goncharenko, Theunisz, and Vadasz (2020) document that after 2015 "green banks", i.e., those that commit to lend preferentially to low emission companies, reward "green firms" by offering them cheaper syndicated loans.4 However, Ehlers, Packer, and De Greiff (2022) find that "green banks" do not price carbon risk differently from other banks, and Giannetti, Jasova, Loumioti, and Mendicino (2023) find that banks that emphasize the sustainability of their lending policies in their investment reports in fact lend more to "brown firms" and do not provide more credit to firms in green industries.
+While the Paris Agreement binds entire countries, other initiatives such as the Net-Zero Banking Alliance and the United Nations' Environmental Programme Finance Initiative, have been directly addressed to financial intermediaries, committing them to environment-friendly financing policies.
+Whether banks abide by these commitments or not is also controversial: Kacperczyk and Peydro (2021) find that banks adhering to the Science Based Targets initiative (SBTi) honored their commitment by lending less to high-emission firms in the syndicated loan market, and Degryse, Goncharenko, Theunisz, and Vadasz (2020) document that after 2015 "green banks", i.e., those that commit to lend preferentially to low emission companies, reward "green firms" by offering them cheaper syndicated loans.3 However, Ehlers and de Greiff (2021) find that "green banks" do not price carbon risk differently from other banks, and Giannetti, Jasova, Loumioti, and Mendicino (2023) report that banks with extensive environmental disclosures in fact lend more to "brown firms" and do not provide more credit to firms in green industries.
 Our own evidence indicates that SBTi signatories not only require greater loan premia from high emission firms, but also charge lower premia to those committing to emission-reducing investments.

-3There is also evidence that banks price physical climate risk: firms in locations with higher exposure to climate change pay higher spreads on their bank loans (Javadi and Al Masum, 2021), and so do borrowers with collateral consisting of properties exposed to a greater risk of sea level rise (Nguyen, Ongena, Qi, and Sila, 2022).
+2There is also evidence that banks price physical climate risk: firms in locations with higher exposure to climate change pay higher spreads on their bank loans (Javadi and Al Masum, 2021), and so do borrowers with collateral consisting of properties exposed to a greater risk of sea level rise (Nguyen, Ongena, Qi, and Sila, 2022).